ztancrell/ztancrell/README.md

 # Hi!
 I'm a passionate Linux / macOS, and open-source enthusiast, dedicated to coding and community contributions.
 I love coding projects that aim to help people and provide a service.

-I have used AI for coding, I do not hide this.
+I have used AI for coding some of my more recent projects, but my older projects are not AI coded.
+I think I just "improved" it with AI.
+I do not hide this.
 I personally feel AI can be used for good, but it is definitely a slippery slope.

 ## Skills
 - **Languages:** ![Python](https://img.shields.io/badge/Python-Blue?style=flat-square) ![C#](https://img.shields.io/badge/C%23-purple?style=flat-square) ![AutoHotkey](https://img.shields.io/badge/AutoHotkey-green?style=flat-square) ![C++](https://img.shields.io/badge/C++-black?style=flat-square) ![CSS](https://img.shields.io/badge/CSS-orange?style=flat-square) ![Bash](https://img.shields.io/badge/Bash-grey?style=flat-square)